 All boat owners kindly declined our request to take us for a drive to the ships.
 They said it was forbidden to drive white foreigners, especially those equipped with big cameras.
 They refused all kinds of information and tried to avoid us by all possible means.

 I see a few young men teasing and talking excitedly by the doors of one of the sites.
 I came nearer and greeted them.
-I didn't have much time to chat with them because we are just beneath the security cameras at the site entrance.
+I didn't have much time to chat with them because we were just beneath the security cameras at the site entrance.

-The Persistent Organic Pollutants (P.O.P.'s) are among the most toxic substances which do not decompose naturally.
+Persistent Organic Pollutants (P.O.P.'s) are among the most toxic substances which do not decompose naturally.
 They pollute the soil and aquatic environment and could also be found in food.
-Analyses show that they accumulate primarily in human and animal adipose tissues and are among the leading causes of more frequent cancer and hormonal disorders.
+Analyses show that they accumulate primarily in human and animal fatty tissues and are among the leading causes of more frequent cancer and hormonal disorders.